FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 ### Check log output

-- Execute the following command to view the number of nodes that node0 linked to
+- Execute the following command to view the number of nodes that node0 links to

 ```bash
 tail -f nodes/127.0.0.1/node0/log/log*  | grep connected